sneufeind/chat-manager/README.md

-# chat-manager
+# Chat-Manager

-A simple application to monitor chat stats and users based on Spring Boot and Vaadin using Apache Kafka.
+A simple application to monitor chat stats and users.

+### Features:
+* displays all known users
+* displays all available users
+* counts number of messages sent by each user
+* counts number of words sent by each user